Baruch House Publishing

 Luther vs. Calvin on the New Covenant

-Posted on February 10, 2020 by admin Posted in History MB
+Posted on February 10, 2020 by rmd Posted in History MB

 When it came to the New Covenant, John Calvin contradicted Martin Luther on the fundamentals.
 They cannot both be right.
 Quotations from both men are set out below, so readers can see and judge for themselves.